What's the difference between traditional and self-publishing? We explore the pros and cons of each.

 Do you already have books published you could show the agents?

 If you are an author with a name already known to readers of your genre and can show some sales numbers, it is easier to find an agent or a publisher.
 If this is your first book, you are less likely to find one.
-Many authors self-publish first and then get a traditional publishing deal (or the other way round).
+Many independent authors self-publish first and then get a traditional publishing deal (or the other way round).

 Would you like to see your books piling up in bookstores all around the country?

 Would you like to become famous?

 You can achieve fame and success as a self-publisher in your niche market, but don’t expect the traditional media (printed newspapers, magazines, television) talking about you straight away.
 While more and more self-published authors run successful press releases and get their stories picked up by Netflix or television, the Nobel Prize is still given to a traditionally published author.

 Do you like to be in charge?

 People working at traditional publishing houses are experts in their respective fields and are likely to make decisions regarding your book.
 Most publishers may ask you to rewrite certain parts or change the book title.
 If you want to have the final say at every step of the publishing process, go indie.

 Are you good at marketing?

 Your book may be a masterpiece with a beautiful cover design and catchy title, but you won’t see any sales if you don’t market it.
 Traditional publishers (usually) have a decent budget for advertising and marketing, and they can also afford to pay reviewers and publicists.
 They also have the advantage of getting into bookstores, and that’s an opportunity in itself since even a poorly marketed book can sell if people see it on the shelf.